warp-contracts/academy/redstone-academy-docs/docs/loot/implementation/contract-state.md

-## 🧑‍💻 Implement the smart contract
+# Implement the smart contract

-💡 You can find the ready-made implementation of the smart contract in [src/contracts/loot.](../src/contracts/loot)
+💡 You can find the ready-made implementation of the smart contract in [the repository](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-loot/src/contracts/loot).

-### Start with a state
+## ✔️ Start with a state

 The first 2 things you should think about before implementing a SmartWeave contract are